arneBersch/Zoeglfrex/docs/reference.md

 - Quit Zöglfrex: Ctrl + Q

 ## Item commands
-These commands can be executed with all types of Items (Models, Fixtures, Groups, Intensities, Colors, Raws, Cues).
+These commands can be executed with all types of Items (Models, Fixtures, Groups, Intensities, Colors, Positions, Raws, Cuelists, Cues).

 ### Item Attribute 0 Set (Move / Set ID)
 This command changes Attribute 0 (the ID) of the selected Item.